 Oxford today continues to welcome many students and academic visitors from South Africa and is proud of its wide range of research collaborations with South African partners.
 In addition, Oxford has a presence in South Africa through the Oxford University Press Southern Africa (OUP SA).
 Opening in Cape Town in 1915, this was the fifth OUP International Branch to be established.
 OUP SA published its first local title, South African Short Stories, in 1947; a title which remained in print for 50 years.
 OUP SA is now one of the larger OUP publishing offices, with a South African staff of 75 and sales offices in Johannesburg, Durban, East London, and Pietersburg.
 It is also responsible for the territories of Botswana, Lesotho, Swaziland, and Namibia, and has agents in two of these countries and in Zimbabwe.
 In addition to developing a South African publishing programme, OUP SA markets, sells and distributes the publications of other OUP offices around the world.
 South African academics are published locally, or in Oxford or New York.

 The study of South African politics, sociology, culture and anthropology mainly takes place within the African Studies Centre, within the School of Interdisciplinary Area Studies.
 Established in 2004, the Centre is the focal point for all graduate level work and faculty research on Africa.
-The Centre runs an active research programme on South Africa and hosts regular seminars and research groups focused on the region.
-The Centre also frequently welcomes visiting academics from South African universities.
+The Centre offers the MSc in African Studies, a three-term, nine-month course designed both as a stand-alone interdisciplinary introduction to current debates about Africa, and as a preparation for doctoral research on Africa.
+It also runs an active research programme on South Africa and hosts regular seminars and research groups focused on the region and frequently welcomes visiting academics from South African universities.
 In addition, the Centre sponsors Oxford doctoral students and post-doctoral researchers to teach at Fort Hare Institute of Social and Economic Research in East London.
 The course they teach is loosely based on the Centre's own Master's programme.

 In the medical sciences, Professor Philip Goulder focuses his research on the South African HIV epidemic, with the principal goal of understanding the role of T-cell immunity in successful long-term immune control of HIV infection in adults and children.
 The Goulder Group studies groups of children and adults attending clinics in South Africa, in Durban, KwaZulu-Natal, and also in Kimberley, Northern Cape, in addition to smaller cohorts of HIV-infected study subjects attending clinics in the Thames Valley region in the UK.